curtmorgan3/quest-bound-docs/docs/sheet-templates.md

 Headers, labels, short descriptions and branding are all good candidates for text components.

-Text components can use [variables](./rulebook#variables) to read values from the character, such as name and attribute values.
+Text components can use [text replacement](./attributes/controlling-attributes#text-replacement) to read values from the character, such as name and attribute values.

 ![img](./img/components/text.png)